 Polling place volunteering is very rewarding.
-You are standing up for your convictions and supporting something you believe in – a Sustainable Australia with secure jobs, affordable housing, better planning, and a sustainable environment and population.
+You are standing up for your convictions and supporting something you believe in – a Sustainable Australia with secure jobs, affordable housing, better planning, and a sustainable environment.

 As a volunteer for Sustainable Australia you’ll need enthusiasm, energy and a smile.
 You’ll be promoting the party, its policies and its candidates.